Ego III: How to Make a Genuine Difference

 How much should we dream?
 What can one human achieve?
 What does one human want to achieve?
 When are they fulfilled?
 These are good questions.
 The sky is the limit for some, whose big egos are insatiable: the thirst for more is never quenched and they are hungry but never full.
 We must question whether the perpetual desire to succeed and grow and succeed again is constructive to happiness.
 Although hunger can be happiness, like it is for me, there are so many more things to value in life which make us happy—family, health, companionship, community, harmony.

 Fortunately, we can choose how much we allow ego to dictate matters.
-To become happier and securer in ourselves we can mediate—sense-check—to find the right balance.
+To become happier and securer in ourselves we can manage—sense-check—it to find the right balance.
 We can build ways of speaking productively to our egos—frameworks that mediate between self-importance and societal importance and seek validation to prove it and allow us to strive for what’s reasonably ambitious.
 We need to achieve mental symbioses between irrational ego and rational thought—between the dichotomy of internal fantasy and the external real world—to be at peace with ourselves.
 Divorce isn’t necessary.

 Why embrace ego?
 We too often buy into aesthetic ways of thinking, where values are contrived, arbitrary, and unique to single cultures.
 Meaning is eroded when we peel away the veneer of social constructs to refine and examine what we believe in.
 One day everything will be pointless, futile, to an end.
 Nevertheless, we can extend happiness through honesty, pragmatism, and the subscription to more universal wellbeing, whatever our specific convictions are.
 Brimming beneath your surface is an ego, producing desire and intent; and along your way you might make yourself and others happier in a personally worthwhile pursuit.